ericsalim/xmerl_xml_indent/README.md

 # xmerl_xml_indent

-A callback module to write XML with indentation for Elixir.
+Erlang OTP's built-in `xmerl` module lacks the functionality to print XML with indentation.
+This module is an alternative to `xmerl_xml` to print XML with indentation.

+This module is taken from https://github.com/erlang/otp/blob/master/lib/xmerl/src/xmerl_xml.erl, converted to Elixir and modified for indentation.

 As the module name suggests, this library must be used in conjunction with Erlang's built-in `xmerl` library.

-Erlang's `xmerl` library lacks the module to export XML with indentation.
-This library provides an alternative callback module to `xmerl_xml`.

 ## Installation